dealfonso/showsource/README.md

 It is also possible to use the library from Javascript.
 So, we can use it to extract the HTML code from an element in a beautiful format (i.e. with indentation and line breaks).
 Then we can use the result to show it in a dialog, or to add it to the document in a different way.

 The library will be available in the global variable `showsource` with the following methods:
-- `showsource.beautify(el, userOptions = {}, indent = "")` - returns a list of strings with the HTML source code of the element `el` and its children.
+- `showsource.extract(el, userOptions = {}, indent = "")` - returns a list of strings with the HTML source code of the element `el` and its children.
 The `userOptions` parameter is optional and allows to customize the behavior of the function.
 The `indent` parameter is optional and is used to indent the source code.

 - `showsource.init()` - discovers any element with the `data-showsource` attribute and adds the source code of the element after it.
 The function returns the list of elements that have been processed.